stormchaserroleplaying/stormchaserRPG/Talents/Monk/LongDeath/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 Your study of death allows you to extract vitality from another creature as it nears its demise.
-When you reduce a creature within 5 feet of you to 0 stamina, you gain temporary stamina equal to your martial feat die + you Wisdom modifier.
+When you reduce a creature within 5 feet of you to 0 stamina, you gain temporary stamina equal to your martial feat die + your Wisdom modifier.

 ### Hour of Reaping